open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Background box__

-__Tip__ -- Each element of a `sketchpad` has a 'Show if' option, which specifies when the element should be shown.
-You can use this to hide/ show elements from a `sketchpad` depending on certain variables, similar to run-if statements in a `sequence`.
+__Tip__ -- Each element of a SKETCHPAD has a 'Show if' option, which specifies when the element should be shown.
+You can use this to hide/ show elements from a SKETCHPAD depending on certain variables, similar to run-if statements in a SEQUENCE.

 __Tip__ -- Make sure that the (foreground) color is set to black.
 Otherwise you will draw white on white and won't see anything!